rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-overview.md

 ### Additional resources

--   To learn about using Autoscale in the Cloud Control Panel, see the [Rackspace Autoscale Getting Started page](/how-to/rackspace-auto-scale).
+-   To learn about using Auto Scale in the Cloud Control Panel, see the [Rackspace Auto Scale Getting Started page](/how-to/rackspace-auto-scale).
--   To learn more about the Rackspace Autoscale API, see the [Rackspace Autoscale API Getting Started Guide](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#document-getting-started).
+-   To learn more about the Rackspace Auto Scale API, see the [Rackspace Auto Scale API Getting Started Guide](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#document-getting-started).